 Total Course Tuition $33,850.00 USD

 How long does it take to become an airline pilot?

 The average length of time to complete training, build flight time as an instructor, and become an airline pilot is 24 months.
 However, this depends on many factors, including the individual student.
 Many Epic students have achieved this goal much more quickly.
 Others required a little longer due to other factors.
 You can view our U.S. student profiles to see the range of dates it took each student to achieve their milestones in training.

 Does Epic maintain relationships with airlines to hire Epic-trained pilots?

-- Private Pilot License Course
+- Private Pilot License Course (3 months)

-- Instrument Pilot Rating Course
+- Instrument Pilot Rating Course (2 months)

-- Commercial Pilot License Course
+- Commercial Pilot License Single-Engine Course (2 months)

-- Flight Instructor Initial & Flight Instructor Instrument Courses
+- Flight Instructor Instrument Courses (3 weeks)

 - Hired as Epic Flight Instructor – Get paid to instruct and build flight time to 1,200 hour requirement

-- Commercial Pilot License Multi-Engine Course
+- Commercial Pilot License Multi-Engine Course (2 months)

-- Multi-Engine Flight Instructor Course
+- Multi-Engine Flight Instructor Course (3 weeks)

 - Hired as Commercial Airline Pilot

 Professional pilot commercial airline training requires a full-time commitment.
 You must be available seven days a week.
 We student availability of five days per calendar week (must be available for four consecutive hours between 6:00 a.m. and 6:00 p.m.) and a minimum 20 days per month.
 Epic strives to provide two days off per week, but flexibility is required due to weather, maintenance, and other factors outside of Epic’s control.
 Our experience indicates that leaving longer than a week is detrimental to completion rates and tuition costs.
 Any leave must be approved by Course Managers.
 We are here to provide you with the greatest opportunity to meet course deadlines and achieve your career goals!